-Reclaim a small field, farmland, or large garden soil that is either over-spent or neglected.
+Reclaim a weedy patch, small field, farmland, or large garden with soil that is either spent or neglected.
 Then restore the soil to make it productive again!
-See our tips.
+See our advice.

 Clearing Your Land

 - The first job is to cut brush and small trees back to the fence line.
 Even if you can’t do anything else right away, do this before these trees get the soil acclimated for the pine cycle that will follow.
 Each bush and tree is part of the cycle and prepares the soil for the next stage.
 Catching it before the soil has changed significantly is half the battle.

 - Using a heavy-duty pair of lopping shears, cut small growth straight across and as close to the ground as possible.
 A sharply cut sapling stub will go straight through a tractor tire or the sole of a shoe.
 Larger sapling and tree stumps will have to be pulled out.

 - Walk the area and mark the location of any rocks.
 The larger rocks were probably plowed around once upon a time, and you may choose to take the route, but it’s best to remove as many rocks as possible.